1-12: Multiple Conditions

 • highTemp < 50 means anything from 50 down to negative infinity

-For instance we might want all values between 50 and 60 (in this case, we will include 50 but not 60).
+For instance we might want all values between 50 and 60.

 In other words, we want: